ShrinathP/cab-finding-hr/readme.md

 Mongoose schema
-User -> will feed in name, location, pincode
+User -> will feed in name, location

 Seeder -> Will feed the route and the time